 Would You Let Elon Musk Into Your Mind?
 The Truth Behind Neuralink’s Brain Chips

-By 2026, Neuralink says a thousand of them could be ticking away under human skulls.
+By 2026, Neuralink says a thousand of these little chips could be ticking away under human skulls.
+That’s their goal anyway.

-Because what he’s really selling isn’t a gadget, it’s a new way of being human.
+I think that’s because what he’s really selling isn’t just a fancy new gadget, it’s a new way of being human.

 So…What Is Neuralink, Anyway?

-And then there are the even wilder promises: download a new language in seconds, or connect your mind directly to the internet!
+As if that wasn’t enough, there are the even wilder promises being thrown around the interwebs like download a new language in seconds, or connect your mind directly to the internet!

 Only Elon Musk would try to sell brain surgery the way Apple sells wrist candy.